Dear readers of ADxS.org, please forgive the disruption.

 • Unmodified NET mRNAs and VMAT2 mRNAs

-• Chronic stress had a different effect depending on the stressor
+• Chronic stress had different effects depending on the stressor

-• Immobilization stress, 2 hours daily for 41 days
+• Immobilization stress, 2 hours a day for 41 days

 • Increased tyrosine hydroxylase mRNA expression